Use this article to help you find your way around the Zendesk Explore interface.

 Table 3.
-Top toolbar icons Icon Task Save: : Saves the query, or click the down arrow to open a drop-down menu with four different saving options.
-Queries do not save automatically.
-See Saving your query.
-Reset current query: Removes everything from your query.
+Top toolbar icons Icon Task Displays the Explore dashboards that your query has been added to.
+New query: Removes everything from your query.
 This action cannot be undone.
 Undo: Reverses the last action you performed.
 Redo: Restores the last action you undid.
+Save: Saves the query, or click the down arrow to open a drop-down menu with four different saving options.
+Queries do not save automatically.
+See Saving your query.

 Customization menus: Each menu detailed below performs a different type of customization (see Customizing queries).

 Table 4.
 Customization menus Icon Task Visualization type: Change your chart type.
 The Visualization type menu icon will display the chart type you selected.
 If you have not yet selected a chart type, the Visualization type menu icon will show the auto-chart icon.
 See Visualization types reference.
-Data structure: Edit your metrics and attributes after import, including renaming elements, and organizing and creating folders.
-See Editing your metrics and attributes.
 Chart configuration: The primary location for all of your chart formatting options.
 Customization options differ, depending on your chart type.
 See Customizing queries.
 Result manipulation: Perform calculations on already processed results, including totals, percentage difference, and more.
 See Result manipulation reference.
 Calculations: Create custom metrics and attributes to use in your query or in other custom elements.
 See Calculated metrics and attributes reference.

 Editors and admins can create, customize, and share dashboards in the Dashboard Builder.
 The Dashboard Builder opens automatically whenever a user create a new dashboard or selects an existing one.
 For more information on dashboards, see Dashboards.